pmahnke/mahnke-cocktails/recipe_processed/japanese_cocktail.md

 base_spirits: "Cognac "
 youtube: "83TEnWyeqV0"
 excerpt: |
-  These seven inventive cocktails show off the versatility of the Japanese fermented rice beverage.<br /><br />
+  These seven inventive cocktails show off the versatility of the Japanese fermented rice beverage.<br><br>

   The Japanese Cocktail is a classic cocktail created by Jerry Thomas in the 1800s.
 Despite its name, it has no connection to Japanese culture or ingredients.
 ---